DaisyIpatzi/daisyipatzi.github.io/_projects/2024-06-01-RM-Porfolio.md

 **Learning Outcomes**: We gained the ability to apply descriptive statistics, identify different levels of measurement, and produce measures of location and spread.
 This knowledge equips us to extract meaningful insights from data.

-**Artifacts**: The artifacts developed during this unit will be presented in Unit 9.
+**Artifact**: The artifacts developed during this unit will be presented in Unit 9.

 ## Unit 7: Inferential Statistics and Hypothesis Testing